Two railway workers die after being hit by train

-Two railway workers have died after being struck by a train on a section of track in south Wales.
+Two railway workers have died after being struck by a train on a section of track in South Wales.

 British Transport Police (BTP) said a third railway worker was uninjured and is being treated for shock.